phoebe-project/phoebe2/README.md

 ### 2.5.4

+* Fixes bug where passbands would not automatically download missing blackbody tables when blending is enabled. [#1168]

 ### 2.5.3

 * Fix bug in estimators where numpy would raise an error saying `setting an array element with a sequence.
 The requested array has an inhomogeneous shape after 1 dimensions.` [#1162]